mjp41/cpython/Doc/regions.md

 To support this, we need an operation to turn initially mutable objects into immutable objects.
 We extend the programming model with a `freeze` operation that makes an object and its reachable graph of objects immutable.

+> Note: we may decide to restrict the usage of `freeze` to regions and types only.
+> Initially, we will be flexible to see how the programming model works.

 The fields of an immutable object may not be modified.
 Its reference count can be modified and it can be collected if it is no longer referenced.
 This reference count may be concurrently modified.

-To allow globals to be used in a concurrent setting, we add an explicit operation to make the globals immutable.
+To allow globals to be used in a concurrent setting, we add an explicit operation to make the globals immutable for synchronous access (We will add asynchronously accessible globals in another document.).
 ```
 make_globals_immutable()
 ```